jessexknight/shift/README.md

-# MASH
+# MAST HIV
-Modelling the potential impact of Addressing Structural factors on HIV transmission among sexual and gender minorities in Sub-Saharan Africa
+Modelling the potential impact of Addressing STructural factors on HIV transmission among sexual and gender minorities in Sub-Saharan Africa

 ## Authors